orientechnologies/orientdb-helm/README.md

 -----------------------------------------------

-**Disclaimer**: This Helm chart is provided to facilitate trying out OrientDB CE on Kubernetes.
-It is not officially part of the OrientDB release and it is only supported by community contributions.
+> **Disclaimer**: This Helm chart is provided for testing purposes only or trying out OrientDB CE on Kubernetes.
+This Helm chart is not part of any official OrientDB release and it is only supported by community contributions.
 For any issues/questions please use the GitHub Issues.

 -----------------------------------------------